gregwhitaker/netifi-requeststream-example/README.md

 ## Prerequisites
 This example requires a running instance of the Netifi Broker.

-Run the following command to start a local instance of the Netifi Broker in a Docker container:
+Run the following command to download the [Netifi Community Edition Broker](https://www.netifi.com/netifi-ce) as a Docker container:

     docker pull netifi/broker:1.6.9